Miqhtiedev/HunterVSSpeedrunner/README.md

 Start: Starts the game

 Track: Command that hunters use when the game is started that displays the location of all speed runners.

+Teamates: Command that tells you all the locations of you teamates.